NERC-CEH/RainfallQC/README.rst

     | ...                 | ...             | ...             | ...             |
     +---------------------+-----------------+-----------------+-----------------+

-You can then run multiple QC checks at once by defining which QC framework, methods and parameters to set.
+You can then run multiple QC checks at once by defining a QC framework, the methods to run and parameters for those methods.

 As of RainfallQC v0.3.0, there are three QC frameworks: